 Now that I’m logged in, I can use Get-AzureRmresourceGroup to view my Azure resources with PowerShell:

 Get-AzureRmresourceGroup | Select ResourceGroupName

-Logging in with Select-AzureRmProfile ^Logging in with the profile is as easy as calling the Select-AzureRmProfile cmdlet, passing the JSON file you saved previously:
+Logging in with the profile is as easy as calling the Select-AzureRmProfile cmdlet, passing the JSON file you saved previously:

 - Log in to the Azure subscription with Login-AzureRmAccount.

 - Save a profile for that subscription as a JSON file with Save-AzureRmProfile -path “c:\folder\contoso-profile.json”.

 - Import the profile for the subscription you are accessing with Select-AzureRmProfile -path “c:\folder\contoso-profile.json”.